Portfolio overview

 Audit focus

-The primary risks identified for the portfolio relate to the department’s implementation of risk based regulatory regimes and effective management of resources to achieve its purpose.
-The department is facing financial challenges that may affect all aspects of its operations, including its regulatory functions.
-The high value of agricultural production ($90 billion in 2022–23) increases the potential impact of any deficiencies or failures in this space.
+The primary risks identified by the ANAO for the portfolio relate to the department’s implementation of risk based regulatory regimes and effective management of resources to achieve its purpose.
+The value of agricultural production, estimated to be $91 billion in 2025–26 highlights the importance of implementing risk based regulatory regimes and effective management of resources to achieve the department’s purpose.

 The Agriculture, Fisheries and Forestry portfolio’s strategic risks relate to governance, service delivery, regulation and financial management.